HoraceShmorace/jquery-track-viewability/README.md

 # jquery-viewable
-A simple jquery plugin that tracks how viewable an element is.
+A simple jquery plugin that measures how viewable an element is.
 The passed callback will be called on `window.load`, and every time the `scroll` event of the `window` or other parent element fires, and will be passed an object containing information about the element's viewability.

 ## Usage
 **For an entire class of elements:** (recommended)